unjs/website/content/learn/articles/2024-02-25-publish-an-npm-package.md

 git push --follow-tags
 ```

-It's start to be a lot of commands to run.
+It's starting to be a lot of commands to run.
 And we need to remember every step, in the correct order to avoid errors.

 Even worse, imagine if we have to do this process for multiple packages.
-It would be a nightmare to manage and time consuming.
+It would be a nightmare to manage and time-consuming.
 If we work with a team, it's even more complicated because we need to make sure everyone follows the same process.

 It's impossible so we need to automate the process as much as possible.